-The Company has closed a non-brokered, unsecured convertible note financing for which they received gross proceeds of \$500,000 and \$600,000 respectively.
+The Company had previously closed non-brokered, unsecured convertible note financing for which they received gross proceeds of \$500,000 ("Note A") and \$600,000 ("Note B") respectively.

-The \$500,000 Note matures on October 31, 2020 and will be convertible, at the option of the holder, into Common Shares of the Company at a price per share of \$0.50, in the thirty-day period prior to maturity of the Note.
+Note A matures on October 31, 2020 and will be convertible, at the option of the holder, into Common Shares of the Company at a price per share of \$0.50, in the thirty-day period prior to maturity of the Note.
+The Note bears interest of 5% per annum, which is payable in kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange approval in each instance.

+The holder has the option until July 31, 2020 to extend the term of Note A another 2 year to October 31, 2022.

+Note B matures on February 28, 2021 and will be convertible, at the option of the holder, into Common Shares of the Company at a price per share of \$0.60, in the thirty-day period prior to maturity of the Note.
 The Note bears interest of 5% per annum, which is payable in-kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange approval in each instance.

-The holder has the option until July 31, 2020 to extend the term of the Note another 2 years to October 31, 2022.

-The \$600,000 Note matures on February 28, 2021 and will be convertible, at the option of the holder, into Common Shares of the Company at a price per share of \$0.60, in the thirty-day period prior to maturity of the Note.
-The Note bears intereset of 5% per annum, which is payable in-kind by the Company with Common Shares, to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange approval in each instance.

-The holder has the option until November 30, 2020 to extend the term of the Note to another two years to February 28, 2023.
+The holder has the option until November 30, 2020 to extend the term of Note B another 2 years to February 28, 2023.

-Included in accounts payable and accrued liabilities is \$32,186 (September 2018 - \$42,900) of interest relating to the deferred convertible note.
+Included in accounts payable and accrued liabilities is \$52,436 (September 2018 - \$42,900) of interest relating to the deferred convertible note.